 I was born and raised in Texas and received a bachelors degree in sociology at The University of Texas at Austin.
 There, I was the editor-in-chief of the first ever undergraduate sociology journal, Sociological Insight.
 Since then, I have been pursuing graduate research at Stanford University, where I am currently a PhD candidate in sociology.

 Currently, I am a graduate fellow at both the Clayman Institute for Gender Research and the Institute for Research in the Social Sciences (IRiSS).
-Currently, my research is also supported with funding from the Stanford Center on Poverty and Inequality (CPI) as well as Stanford’s Diversity Dissertation Research Opportunity (DDRO).
+My work is also supported with funding from the Stanford Center on Poverty and Inequality (CPI) as well as Stanford’s Diversity Dissertation Research Opportunity (DDRO) and Graduate Research Opportunity (GRO).